yonrasgg/docker_images/nginx-docker/README.md

 nginx-modsecurity
 ```

-Ensure you mount necessary directories or files for custom configurations, like SSL certificates, ModSecurity rules, and log directories:
+For more comprehensive custom configurations like SSL certificates, ModSecurity rules, and log directories, use:

 ```bash
 docker run -d --name nginx-modsec \